desyops/puppet-afs/README.md

 This behaviour is inspired by the OpenAFS client init script and a cachesize value of `AUTOMATIC`, which is used on Scientific Linux.

 ## Limitations
-This has been tested on Scientific Linux 6, Ubuntu 12.04 and Debian 7.
+The module has only been tested on Scientific Linux 6, Ubuntu 12.04 LTS, Ubuntu 14.04 LTS and Debian 7.
 Currently, only a client installation of OpenAFS is supported.

 The `afs_cache_size` fact uses a hard coded partition, which is `/var/cache/openafs`.
 The fact does not work, if it is used with the `afs::client::cache_dir` parameter.